-Photo credit: W. Meyer
+Photo credit: A. Conley

 Bull trout (Salvelinus confluentus) were listed as Threatened under the Endangered Species Act (ESA) in 1998.
 The U.S. Fish and Wildlife Service (USFWS) is the agency responsible for recovery planning and consultation on actions that may affect the species.
 The Yakima Bull Trout Working Group is an informal group that brings together those active in bull trout conservation in the basin to share information and coordinate activities.